rkfalcon/pinteresting/README.md

 # One Month Rails

-Thi is the pinteresting sample app for
+This is the pinteresting sample app for
 [*One Month Rails*][http://onemonthrails.com]

+-- Russ